Total Pageviews

 You cannot miss on top of our city the Halifax Citadel Fort (4th version was completed in 1856)

-It was occupied by British forces until 1906 (who built all their forts same way) in a star shape so the soldiers would have angles for shooting their muskets & cannons,
+It was occupied by British forces until 1906 (who built all their forts same way) in a star shape so the soldiers would have angles for shooting their muskets and cannons.

-so because of its defense setup the Citadel was never attacked
+So because of its defense setup the Citadel was never attacked but in present times it is now worth visiting the inside grounds plus Army Museum

-Also every summer the 78th Highland Regiment & Royal Artillery do reenactments of their drills, marching & also the noon day gun.... a tradition for over 200 years (it is loud)
+Also every summer the 78th Highland Regiment & Royal Artillery do reenactments of their drills, marching & also the noon day gun which is a tradition for over 200 years (it is loud)

 Plus all are dressed in the period correct uniforms so you are reliving history